 “But the nine—where?”
 Jesus’ question exposes us, doesn’t it?

+You have the power of appreciation.
 Unless we make a deliberate effort to turn back and give thanks, we will fall into the rut of taking others for granted.
-Good intentions excuse us from ever really doing anything.

 Take a moment right now and scribble or type a thank-you note to that someone you thought about who helped you.
 Some examples: